 As part of our advertising and marketing services, we produce and distribute television shows that are comprised of advertisements similar to infomercials, but include promotions for several clients during the allotted time.
 Our clients pay us for advertising spots, production and editorial coverage.
-The shows produced by our TV unit are distributed during airtime purchased on several provincial satellite television stations including Henan TV, Jiangxi TV, and Neimenggu TV.
-Our total show time reached approximately 18,510 minutes in 2012, as compared to approximately 6,040 minutes in 2011.
-This segment accounted for 44% of our revenue in 2012 and 22% of our revenue in 2011.
-This increase in TV advertising time selling was due to enhanced cooperation with the TV station responsible for launching the entrepreneurial reality show, which is intended to get the general public to visit our websites, Chuanye.com and create additional traffic on our two advertising portals, 28.com and Liansuo.com, and in return to monetize more branded larger size small and medium enterprises to use our services while securing our competitive advantage in the TV business segment against our competitors.
+The shows produced by our TV unit are distributed during airtime purchased on several provincial satellite television stations including Henan TV and Jiangxi TV.
+Our total show time reached approximately 5,100 minutes in 2013, as compared to approximately 18,510 minutes in 2012.
+This segment accounted for 23% of our revenue in 2013 and 44% of our revenue in 2012.
+For the year ended 2012, we had significantly higher quantity of time slots purchased and sold from TV stations as compared with previous years and year 2013 with the purpose to strategically bind the cooperation with the TV stations for the launching of our entrepreneurial reality show, and consecutively to facilitate more general public visits to our entrepreneurial website, Chuanye.com, create additional traffic on our advertising portals, 28.com, Liansuo.com and sooe.cn, and monetize more branded larger size small and medium enterprises for our services and secure our competitive advantage and resources in the TV business segment against our competitors in concordance.
+In October 2013, the State Administration of Press, Publication, Radio, Film and Television of the People's Republic of China (the "SARFT") issued a notice to enhance the management of TV shopping infomercials broadcasted in provincial satellite television stations, which further restricts the contents, air time and duration of these infomercials.
+These restrictions to certain extent affected the overall demands of our TV advertising services.
+In response to these restrictions, management plans to cooperate with the television stations to develop and produce new form of TV program which will replace TV shopping infomercials to help our client to raise their brand and product awareness, a